The Culinary Dude's Culinary Education

 St. Hilary School, Tiburon-The room we use is sterile and used as a seclusion room for potential Covid cases at the school.
 Prior to Covid, the room was used as an after-care room.
 There is both a window and door that are open when camps are in session.
 We also have 3 air purifiers strategically placed in the room that help with air movement.
 When the weather is appropriate to be outside, we split the kids into groups, half inside, half outside for appropriate spacing and safety.
 There are two unisex rest rooms just outside the inside door, which is always closed to avoid non camp participants from coming in.
 The restroom doors have locks.
 The only time the door is open is for the kids to wash their hands and go to the bathroom.
 This space has a stove, sink and refrigerator.
 In addition is has two multi-shelf units that are used as a pantry for the camps.
 After every use of the workstation tables, the kids help clean the tables with a water bleach solution to ensure the killing of germs and containments.
 The kids bring their own water bottles and are offered a personal space to put their belongings.
 They also receive a personalized plate for their daily snack.
 During lunch, each child has their own space at a table with at least 2-3 feet in any direction of another child.

-The Ranch at Dairy Knoll, Tiburon-This location offers a large loft like space with a double door entrance which is always open.
-Similar to the space that St. Hilary's offers, there is a stove, sink and refrigerator.
-The open space offers quite a bit of airflow and there are 3 air purifiers strategically placed in the room which help with air movement.
+Bel Aire Elementary School Kitchen, Tiburon- This location offers a large industrial style kitchen including 2 heavy duty overhead fans that suck the air right out of the room.
+Included in this space is an oven/stove, multiple sinks, freezer, refrigerator and a restroom.
+The open space offers quite a bit of airflow and there are 2 additional air purifiers strategically placed in the room which help with air movement.
 Because of the space, our work area is spread out allowing 3-feet on either side of each camper at the workstation, to work safely.
 After every use of the workstation tables, the kids help clean the tables with a water bleach solution to ensure the killing of germs and containments.
 The kids bring their own water bottles and are offered a personal space to put their belongings.
 They also receive a personalized plate for their daily snack.
 During lunch, each child has their own space at a table with at least 2-3 feet in any direction of another child.

 Please discuss all of the above with your child prior to camp so that these new practices are not a surprise for them on the first day.
 We are all making adjustments and hope that next summer will be a little more normal for all involved.
 You will be notified of any additional practices or changes to the above.